Universality of Effective Central Charge in Interface CFTs: Introduction

-For even $d$, the coefficients $c_1$, $c_2$ would in general be some linear combination of the central charges appearing in the trace anomaly for the CFT, and they turn out to be exactly the A-type trace anomaly (coefficient of the Euler density term) for a spherical entangling surface which is the geometry we adopt in this paper \cite{Myers:2010xs,Myers:2010tj,Casini:2011kv}.
-For odd $d$, there is no Weyl anomaly, and $c_1$, $c_2$ can either be defined via the boundary Weyl anomaly coefficients \cite{Herzog:2013ed}, or via the holographic entanglement entropy of a narrow strip deep inside each of the CFTs.
-We will give more details in Section \ref{sec:higherholo}.
+In even dimensions, the coefficients $c_1$, $c_2$ are the A-type trace anomaly (coefficient of the Euler density term) of CFT$_1$ and CFT$_2$ on spheres, which is the geometry we adopt in this paper \cite{Myers:2010xs,Myers:2010tj,Casini:2011kv}.
+However, for odd dimensions, there is no Weyl anomaly.
+Alas, we can still define "central charges" $c_1$, $c_2$ for CFT$_1$ and CFT$_2$ via the Weyl anomaly coefficients of a boundary even-dimensional theory\cite{Herzog:2013ed}, or via the short distance behavior of stress tensor correlators inside each of the CFTs.
+Note that in all cases, $c_1$, $c_2$ are defined independently from the holographic entanglement entropy.
+In Section \ref{sec:higherholo} we will give an expression for them in terms of the bulk warpfactor $A$ for both even and odd dimensions following \cite{Myers:2010tj}.